sparkflows/sparkflows-docs/docs/tutorials/advanced-controls/case-when.rst

 Using Case When
 ----------------------------
 We use the ``Case When`` processor to create a new columns based on values from another column(or multiple other columns).
+In the Key Value Array option, we can add different conditions that need to be met to assign given values in the new columns created.
+In this case we are defining a "large" country as having a population greater than 10M people.
+The new column will be assigned a 1 value when to population exceeds the set threshold, and in all other cases when no conditions from the Key Value Array are met, will assign a 0 value.
+Multiple conditions can be set in the Key Value Array by adding new conditions using the (+) button.

 Processor Configuration